-Mr. Saunders is President of DuBois, a division of DiverseyLever, Inc., and has held this position since November 1993.
+Mr. Saunders is Markley Visiting Professor at the Miami University School of Business, Oxford, Ohio, and has held this position since August 2001.
+Mr. Saunders retired as President of DuBois, a division of DiverseyLever, Inc., in October 2000, having held this position since November 1993.
 From April 1991 to October 1993, he was Executive Vice President of Diversey and from January 1991 to March 1991, he was Executive Vice President of DuBois.